-- 287. Despite no physical evidence implicating him in the crime, and though Mr. Williams had steadfastly asserted his innocence, Mr. Williams was formally arrested by Defendant Sergeant Perez, Defendant Detectives Evangelides, Nicholas Nunez (#20743), Potter, and Reiff, and Defendant Officers David Magana (#7098) and Eduardo Almanza (#15464).
-He was then taken to a holding cell at the police station. - 288.
+- 278. Despite no physical evidence implicating him in the crime, and though Mr. Williams had steadfastly asserted his innocence, Mr. Williams was formally arrested by Defendant Sergeant Perez, Defendant Detectives Evangelides, Nicholas Nunez (#20743), Potter, and Reiff, and Defendant Officers David Magana (#7098) and Eduardo Almanza (#15464).
+He was then taken to a holding cell at the police station. - 279.
 Defendant Officer Nunez prepared the arrest report at 9:33 p.m. on August 28, 2020.
-Defendant Lieutenant Michael Dougherty (#363) approved probable cause at 10:00 p.m. the same evening. - 289.
+Defendant Lieutenant Michael Dougherty (#363) approved probable cause at 10:00 p.m. the same evening. - 280.
 Because there was no evidence implicating Mr. Williams in the crime, the arrest report did not describe evidence that provided probable cause to arrest Mr. Williams.
-The arrest report stated only, falsely, that "WILLIAMS provided statements to [Defendant] EVANGELIDES that contradicted evidence obtained throughout the course of the investigation." - 290.
-Mr. Williams was held in police lockup for two nights before he saw a judge. - 291.
+The arrest report stated only, falsely, that "WILLIAMS provided statements to [Defendant] EVANGELIDES that contradicted evidence obtained throughout the course of the investigation." - 281.
+Mr. Williams was held in police lockup for two nights before he saw a judge. - 282.
 Defendant Detectives Evangelides, Reiff, Potter, Joseph Merkel (#21015), Carol Maresso (#20183), Nestor De Jesus (#20461), Marc LaPadula (#21158), and Salvatore Aloisio (#20082), among others, continued to investigate the case after Mr. Williams' arrest, seeking to obtain approval to file murder charges against Mr. Williams.
 During this post-arrest period, they did not find evidence to implicate him in the crime.
-Defendant LaPadula reinterviewed the Medical Examiner who confirmed again that the fatal gunshot did not come from close range. - 292.
+Defendant LaPadula reinterviewed the Medical Examiner who confirmed again that the fatal gunshot did not come from close range. - 283.
 On August 30, 2020, Defendant Potter obtained a warrant to search Mr. Williams' Samsung smart phone.
 The phone contained no evidence corroborating the Officers' allegations against Mr. Williams or tying Mr. Williams to the victim in any way.

-- 293. Despite the absence of evidence, on August 30, 2020, the Defendant Officers obtained approval to formally file charges of first-degree murder against Mr. Williams.
+- 284. Despite the absence of evidence, on August 30, 2020, the Defendant Officers obtained approval to formally file charges of first-degree murder against Mr. Williams.

-Defendant Lieutenant Robert Costello (#231) gave final approval of the charges that day. - 294.
-The formal Probable Cause Statement for Judicial Determination, signed by Defendant Potter at 11:40 a.m. on August 30, 2020, provided false information. - 295.
-Most significantly, the Probable Cause Statement asserted that "[t]he investigation revealed that the gunshot had come from within the vehicle."
-This assertion was false.
-There was no evidence that the gunshot had come from within the vehicle. - 296.
+Defendant Lieutenant Robert Costello (#231) gave final approval of the charges that day. - 285.
+The formal Probable Cause Statement for Judicial Determination, signed by Defendant Potter at 11:40 a.m. on August 30, 2020, also provided no actual evidence that Mr. Williams had committed the crime. - 286.
+The Probable Cause Statement asserted, without any evidence, explanation, or elaboration, that "[t]he investigation revealed that the gunshot had come from within the vehicle."
+It stated that Mr. Williams was the only person in the car with the victim and noted unspecified statements by Mr. Williams during his interrogation that supposedly "contradicted video evidence."
+In fact, Mr. Williams provided no such statements. - 287.
 The Defendant Officers never identified any motive for the crime.
 They never identified any prior connection between Mr. Williams and the victim.
 They never recovered any weapon or physical evidence whatsoever to support the charges.
 They never identified any eyewitnesses or circumstantial witnesses to support their charges.
 They had no video evidence establishing that the fatal gunshot was fired from inside Mr. Williams' vehicle.
-They ignored evidence tending to show that the gunshot could not have come from inside the car. - 297.
+They ignored evidence tending to show that the gunshot could not have come from inside the car. - 288.
 The Defendant Officers engaged in tunnel vision to target Mr. Williams, arresting him for first-degree murder, without probable cause.
 As a result, they never identified the true perpetrator of the murder.